jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Option 2 - Player God

-Player gods are people who participate in their community. sing the latest technologies, they take ownership of their education, abilities, and reputations.
+Player gods are people who participate in their community.
+Sing the latest technologies, they take ownership of their education, abilities, and reputations.
 Main Street can choose to become player gods today because of Internet Age protagonists.

-Paul Baran is one of the big ones; a true Jedi.
+Paul Baran is one of the big ones, a true Jedi.
 This one guy took it upon himself to prevent a nuclear holocaust (talk about stepping up).
-When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense stand offs.
+When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense standoffs.

 Baran worked all alone for years.
-By 1960 he came up with his new network's two core ideas; fully distributed data networks, and packet communication.
+By 1960 he came up with his new network's two core ideas; fully distributed data networks and packet communication.
 The first eliminated central hubs and hierarchy, the second made sure no information would be lost during transmission.

-With many pages of technical specifications on hand he ventured out into the world, to give his work away.
+With many pages of technical specifications on hand, he ventured out into the world, to give his work away.
 Sadly, the Defense Department surrounded him with red-tape, and AT&T, with a monopoly over America's telephone network, repeatedly said his ideas were impossible.

 These antagonists shut Baran down until years later the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's distributed communications network.

 By late 1969, as the world was watching Woodstock, Vietnam, and the Moon landing, ARPAnet, the first version of the internet, went online.
 Reliable communication with no central hubs was born.
-For the first time in history all individuals could communicate with no middlemen to control their information or message.
+For the first time in history, all individuals could communicate with no middlemen to control their information or message.

 It was the last days of the Industrial Age.
 Almost no one understood how their world, way of life, and philosophy, had been replaced.